rperce/beecal/README.md

-# beeminder-gcal-integration
+# beecal

-TODO: Write a description here
+Tool to sync beeminder due-by deadlines to a google calendar.

 ## Installation

 TODO: Write installation instructions here

 ## Usage

+Download the binary from

 ### Access Tokens
 Obtain your [personal beeminder access